muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 This use case leverages AI to design and execute fault injection scenarios that test the resilience of IP/optical networks under simulated failure conditions.
-By proactively introducing controlled disruptions—such as packet drops, latency spikes, or optical signal degradation—AI assesses the network's ability to detect, respond, and recover from faults.
+By proactively introducing controlled disruptions-such as packet drops, latency spikes, or optical signal degradation-AI assesses the network's ability to detect, respond, and recover from faults.
 This approach enhances network robustness by identifying weaknesses and validating automated recovery mechanisms before real failures occur, addressing both single-layer (IP or optical) and multi-layer (IP over optical) scenarios.

 The AI system analyzes historical failure data (e.g., fiber cuts, equipment outages), real-time telemetry (e.g., latency, BER), and external factors (e.g., weather events, traffic surges) to model probable failure points.
-It then injects faults, monitors the network’s response, and refines recovery strategies, potentially in a closed-loop manner.
+It then injects faults, monitors the network's response, and refines recovery strategies, potentially in a closed-loop manner.
 For example, an AI model might predict a high-risk optical link based on trending attenuation, simulate a fiber cut, and evaluate whether IP-layer rerouting maintains SLAs.
 If recovery is